-The event includes a full day conference programme, with Contagious consultants as well as expert guest speakers, a series of interactive workshops, an awards scheme, and an exhibition to showcase disruptive start-ups, innovative new technologies and the makers behind them.
+The event includes a full day conference programme, with Contagious consultants as well as expert guest speakers, panel debates and discussions, an awards scheme, and an exhibition to showcase disruptive start-ups, innovative new technologies and the makers behind them.

 For 2016 sponsorship enquiries, please email email@example.com